 When fundraising, account holders obtain Faith Promise commitments from donors.
-Faith Promise commitments indicate a monthly, long-term contribution from the donor to the AGUSM account.
+Faith Promise commitments indicate a monthly, long-term contribution from the donor to the U.S. Missions account.
 For all Faith Promise questions contact Joseph Burnash our donor coordinator at jburnash@ag.org.

-Faith Promise forms can be mailed, faxed, or submitted online via the U.S. Missions website.
-Blank Faith Promise forms are free upon request

-If not using the standard faith promise forms, any tear-off portion that the donor sends to AGUSM must be at least one-half page (5.5" x 8.5") in size and include the account holder's name and account number on the tear-off portion.
+Faith Promise forms can be mailed, faxed, or submitted online via the U.S. Missions website (by donor).
+Blank Faith Promise forms are free upon request.
+If not using the standard faith promise forms, any tear-off portion that the donor sends to U.S. Missions must be at least one-half page (5.5" x 8.5") in size and include the account holder's name and account number on the tear-off portion.
 The word "pledge" cannot be on forms as that indicates a legal requirement to pay.
 Also, donor credit/debit card information cannot be submitted on a self-produced credit card form.

-• The daily email notification for account holder's cash receipts also records Faith Promise information.
+• The daily notification to the portal for account holder's cash receipts also records Faith Promise information.